zendesk/api_client/README.md

   It returns a ApiClient::Scope object attached to a class you started with.

-* ApiClient::Base.raw_body(body = nil)
+* ApiClient::Base.body(body = nil)

-  Allows setting non-hash body in the request.
+  Allows setting request body directly.
 Useful for binary payloads.
-  Notice: it overrides all parameters set via params method!

   It returns a ApiClient::Scope object attached to a class you started with.

 All of these methods return a ApiClient::Scope object.
-When you call any request methods on this object (get, post, put, delete), the request will apply the options, params and headers.
+When you call any request methods on this object (get, post, put, delete), the request will apply the options, params, headers, and body.

 ### Examples